A Guide to Beaches in Cape Town

 Beaches: Clifton 4th, Camps Bay

 When it comes to surfing, Cape Town is in a unique position of offering breaks on both sides of the mountain.
 No matter which way the wind is blowing, there’s almost always a spot to surf.
 Some of the breaks can be tough, but if you’re looking for ‘friendlier’ waves, Muizenberg’s Surfer’s Corner is one of the most popular surf spots in Cape Town, with a number of surf schools and restaurants.
 If kite surfing is your thing, the West Coast beaches of Milnerton, Bloubergstrand and Melkbosstrand are hugely popular, especially when the mighty South Easter is pumping.

 Capetonians are quite an active crowd and are always keen for a game of beach volleyball, soccer, or touch rugby, or even just a game of beach bats.
 Camps Bay is undoubtedly the centre for beach activities in the city, with volleyball courts an almost permanent sight in summer.
 The size of the beach also lends itself to beach soccer and games of touch rugby, while fun tournaments are organised in summer.
 Clifton’s 2nd beach is another popular spot, especially among students, with a more relaxed atmosphere.

 A quick getaway

 The location of the city’s beaches so close to the CBD make them popular after-work hangouts among the locals.
 Clifton is a very popular spot, especially in summer when the sun only sets around 8pm.
-Sea Point beach, although not as popular, is located on the Sea Point Promenade, making it one of the most accessible beaches in the city.
+Sea Point beach is located on the Sea Point Promenade, making it one of the most accessible beaches in the city.
 Bloubergstrand and Table View, just north of the CBD, are also popular beaches.